Tuesday Morning Quarterback: Kill Bill controversy

-ESPN fired Easterbrook after he made comments about Jewish Hollywood executives and film Kill Bill on a blog hosted by The New Republic.
+ESPN fired Easterbrook after he made comments about Jewish Hollywood executives and the film Kill Bill on a blog hosted by The New Republic.
 Easterbrook apologized for his comments and resumed his "Tuesday Morning Quarterback" column, temporarily for two weeks on the independent website Football Outsiders, and then more permanently for NFL.com.
 During his stint on NFL.com, Easterbrook was also an analyst for the then-fledgling NFL Network.
 On April 24, 2006, it was announced that Easterbrook would be brought back to ESPN's website after a two-year absence.
-His return column, a preview of the 2006 NFL Draft, appeared the following day.
+His return column, a preview of the 2006 NFL draft, appeared the following day.

 Spygate

 Easterbook's column has been highly critical of Bill Belichick with relation to the "Spygate" controversy, calling for Belichick's suspension from the league.
 Easterbrook's most controversial article was "Suspending Belichick will bring closure to Spygate".
 Easterbrook's imaginative proposals led one reader to mockingly call him "Mr. Fantasy."